msupply-foundation/msupply_docs/content/docs/introduction/central.md

 ![central server identifier bar!](/docs/introduction/images/central_server_bar_identifier.png)

-Similar to mSupply central server, only one instance of open mSupply central server will exist in open mSupply system.
+Similar to the mSupply central server, only one instance of the Open mSupply central server will exist in the Open mSupply system.
-Our support staff will be control

 ## Remote site vs central server